 - Minocycline used to treat acne can cause increased intracranial pressure and papilledema, leading to permanent vision loss

 - Central Visual Acuity: this is how focused or blurry images are at specific distances.
-This is often tested with the eye chart we are all so familiar with.
-The central visual acuity measurements go from 20/20 to 5/200 and the VA rates based on corrected vision, if it can be corrected.
-Anything worse than 5/200 is considered blind.
-The VA rates both eyes together, so if a veteran is blind in one eye and has 20/20 in the other, they would probably only receive a 40% rating.
+This is often tested with the eye chart we are all so familiar with to detect decreased visual acuity.
+The central visual acuity measurements go from 20/20 to 5/200 and the VA rates the veteran for VA disability benefits based on corrected vision, if it can be corrected.
+Anything worse than 5/200 is considered legally blind.
+The VA rates both eyes together, so if a veteran is blind in one eye and has 20/20 in the other, they would likely receive a 40% rating.

 - Visual Field: This is a measurement of the area that the eye sees.
 Often eye exams have a chart included with 16 meridians for each eye moving outward from the center.
-This measures the field of vision and, while complicated to measure, when it is not as to the right, it can be compensable.
-This will show if there is vision loss in the peripheral vision, upper or lower vision, central vision, etc.
+This measures the field of vision and, while complicated to measure, it can be compensable.
+This will show if there is peripheral vision loss, upper vision or lower vision loss, central vision loss, etc.

 Once an optometrist has gathered all of these measurements, they are able to rate the eye condition using scales that combine all three measurements for both eyes.
-Each eye is not rated separately, so if a veteran was blind in one eye and had good vision in the other, they would not be rated 100% in one eye and 0% in the other, it would be a combination of both eyes.
+Each eye receives its own percent rating, so if a veteran was blind in one eye and had good vision in the other, they would not be rated 100% in one eye and 0% in the other, it would be a combination of both eyes.
 Only an optometrist is able to measure eye conditions, and there is a disability benefits questionnaire a veteran can take to his or her optometrist to fill out if filing a claim.
 While not a perfect claim, it can give the optometrist an idea of what the VA is looking for and how they rate eye conditions.
 If filing a claim, the VA will also schedule a C&P exam at the nearest VA center for the veteran.

 Those with accessibility issues may also be eligible for Special Monthly Compensation for their vision loss.
-These include additional compensations for such things as housebound, loss of an organ (eyes), aid and attendance (home help), and even home health care.
+Special monthly compensation is typically seen for veterans struggling being housebound, or have loss of an organ (eyes), aid and attendance (home help), and even home health care.
 Another assistance is such things as alterations to a veteran’s home for accessibility, mobility aids, service animals, and unemployability compensation.

 The VA Healthcare system also offers routine eye care to all veterans.
 Veterans with a service-connected disability, former POWs, Purple Heart recipients, those with an increased pension based on A&A, significant functional or cognitive impairments, or whose vision impairment is so severe it interferes with their ability to participate in their own medical care are eligible for eyeglasses.
 Check here for eligibility requirements.